Tutorial Gateway

 }

-The Break statement is useful to come out from the switch statement.
+The JavaScript Switch Case allows us to add a default case.
+If the variable value does not match any of the case blocks, then the code present in the default will be executed.
+The Break statement is useful to come out of it.
 Otherwise, all the statements in the switch condition will execute.
-Whenever a break encountered, the execution flow would directly come out of the switch.
+Whenever a break is encountered, the execution flow would directly come out of it.

-JavaScript Switch Example
+JavaScript switch statement Example

 This program allows us to use Arithmetic Operators to perform arithmetic operations using Switch Case.
+Please refer to JS Else, Nested If, and Break statement articles in JavaScript.

 <!DOCTYPE html>